sandin/YoDao/README.md

 ```

-Step 3: Just use this Dao in your code, Yodao will Generator all the codes for your, include create table, Dao implements Class.
+Step 3: Just use this Dao in your code, Yodao will generate all the codes for your, include create table, Dao implements Class.

 ```java
     UserDao userDao = new UserDaoImpl(dbOpenHelper);